syncfusion-content/winui-docs/winui/Linear-Gauge/animation.md

 ## Pointer animation

-The `EnableAnimation` property of pointer allows to enable or disable animation for pointer.
+The `EnableAnimation` property of pointer allows to enable or disable animation for the pointer.

 {% tabs %}